ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 save $lr, $fp, $sp and jump to dynamic linker.
 Now, the control flow transfer to dynamic linker.
-Dynamic linker will get the loaded function name and function offset of shared library by the value of 0($gp) which set just in __plt_Z3fooii is 3.
+Dynamic linker will get the loaded function name and function offset of shared library by the value of 0($gp) which is 3 set in __plt_Z3fooii.
 The value 3 tell dynamic linker load foo() (3rd string in .dynstr) from offset of shared library, 0x3c (3rd value of Function offset area in Figure).
 Now, dynamic linker can load foo() function from flash to memory, set the address gp+3*4 to 0x40000 where the address 0x40000 is the foo() function loaded to memory and prepare jump to the foo() memory address.
-Remember we say the prepare jump to foo().
-Before jump to foo(), dynamic linker need to restore the $lr, $fp, $sp at the caller calling foo() state (they are saved in 4,8,12 of $gp offset in PLT0, so them can be restore from that address).
+Remind we say the prepare jump to foo().
+It because before jump to foo(), dynamic linker need to restore the $lr, $fp, $sp to the value of just before caller calling foo() (they are saved in 4, 8, 12 of $gp offset in PLT0, so them can be restored from that address).

 .. _lld-f8:
 .. figure:: ../Fig/lld/8.png